Skip to main content

 current_year.Month,

-current_year.Sales as CurrentSales,
+current_year.Sales AS CurrentSales,

-prior_year.Sales as PriorYearSales,
+prior_year.Sales AS PriorYearSales,

 ROUND(